sk1me/polish-town-string/README.md

 # polish-town-string
 UTF-8 string containing names of all cities, towns and villages in Poland.
-There are 68650 polish names on this list separated by a coma.
+There are 124672 polish names officially but many of it are duplicated.
+This string is filtering out the duplicated names which resulted in 68650 cities, towns and villages separated by a coma.

 String was extracted by FME software from official list names in SHP file.